 I actually do like it though

-I’m sounding like a hater, but that really is not the case, it is not without its charms.
+Again in case I am sounding like a hater it is truly not the case at all.
+Tanduay Rum is definatelynot without its charms.
 In fact some of the negatives, like it not being too overbearing make it a perfect easy summer drink.
 And lets look at the facts!
 A bottle of rum for $1 in the shops or $1.50 in a restaurant is pretty good value.

 Apparently there’s even a Tanduay Rum USA!
 Well that’s what happens when you put an embargo on Cuba.
 Havana Club is actually the best rum in the world, sorry guys, but at least you’re still the best rum in the Philippines.